-Work Safe Australia provides online statistics of work-related fatalities based on initial media reports.
-This is only a preliminary estimate for the number of fatalities.
+Safe Work Australia produces several reports that provide information on the circumstances of work-related deaths in Australia.
+The most up-to-date figures are available on the Safe Work Australia's online worker fatalities statistics page.
+However, as these are based on initial media reports they are only a preliminary estimate.
 Work-related status cannot be confirmed until the death is investigated by the appropriate authority.

 Other work-related Fatality reports

 A comprehensive study undertaken in 2014, visit Work-related fatalities associated with unsafe design of machinery, plant and powered tools, 2006 – 2011.

 Safe Work Australia has also released a special report containing detailed information on fatalities that occurred on Australian farms: Work-related injuries and fatalities on Australian farms report.

 A comparison was undertaken of injury fatalities that occurred in Australia over the period 1998 to 2001 with selected high performing countries.
 The report Fatal occupational injuries - How does Australia compare internationally? shows that Australia had the seventh best fatality incidence rate.
 An updated international comparison can be found in the Progress against targets information sheet.